Skip to main content

 Step 3: Provide your maranta with ample indirect light.

 You’re better off giving your plant bright indirect light or medium light.
 Too much direct light can scorch its leaves.
-For your prayer plant growing during the winter, consider investing in grow lights
+If you don't get much light at all in your home, consider investing in grow lights

 Step 4: Keep the temperature range for a maranta plant between 65 and 70 degrees Fahrenheit.